kmaida/gatsby-speakerbot/docs/development-slack-app.md

 ## Congratulations!

 You're now ready to use the Speakerbot app with an active Slack workspace.
+For production deployment instructions, see [Deployment](deployment.md).